LayerNext/docs/docs/10-AI-advanced-features/05-auto-tagging.md

 # Why Auto Tagging?

-Adding metadata tags is a critical component of the machine learning workflow at Layernext, as it facilitates the management, versioning, searching, and oversight of data within the system.
+Adding metadata tags is a critical component of the machine learning workflow at LayerNext, as it facilitates the management, versioning, searching, and oversight of data within the system.
 These metadata tags can be applied to individual images or videos, as well as to collections of images or videos.

 Adding metadata tags to identify objects in images or videos is a valuable feature in metadata management.
 However, tagging each file manually is time-consuming, especially with a large number of files.
 For instance, if you need to tag every image in a collection with 'dog', 'cat', or 'horse' when these animals appear in the image, you would normally have to inspect each image individually.
 This process can be lengthy and could be better spent on more productive tasks.
 This is why Auto Tagging is so beneficial; it streamlines the process, saving time and effort.

 The Auto Tagging feature automates this process, freeing you from the tedious task of manually tagging objects in images and videos.

 ## How it Works